 The process for Parties to provide feedback to DCC on their UIT experiences, and how DCC will review and present the feedback will be defined in detail in the UIT Approach Document.

+Supplier Parties that undertake User Regression Testing will provide the DCC with a self-certification of completion of User Regression Testing.
+The DCC will consider all such completed User Regression Testing as a part of the DCC go live activities.

-The final report of UIT feedback will be reviewed with the SEC Panel prior to inclusion in the DCC go live submission to the Secretary of State.
+The final report of UIT feedback and User Regression Testing will be reviewed with the SEC Panel prior to inclusion in the DCC go live submission to the Secretary of State.

 DCC will provide the following materials as part of the submission to the Secretary of State relating to go live, in addition to the established DCC live services criteria:

-UIT feedback report
+UIT feedback and User Regression Testing report

 UIT defect report